MarcFinns/AtmoScan/README.md

 * PM 01
 * Radiation

-It does sensors sampling, UI handling, MQTT posting and I believe it squeezes quite a bit out of the ESP8266...
+It uses a a multitasking frameworks and is very responsive to user input while sampling sensors, handling UI, posting to MQTT.
+I believe it squeezes quite a bit out of the tiny ESP8266...

 It integrates a number of open source libraries and leverages internet web services.
 It has an LCD color display, it is gesture controled and it posts to ThingSpeak (or others) via MQTT, but can properly handle disconnected operations.
 With a rechargeable battery it lasts a day when disconnected.